rallen090/MineSweeperAnalyzer/README.md

 #### Installer

-In development - adding an installation project which can be downloaded and run to perform a native installation of all required components.
+In development - currently adding an installation project which can be downloaded and run to perform a native installation of all required components.

 ## Release notes
 - 1.1.0-alpha Pre-release with all languages supported